suits-rpg/rules/lib/rules/combat.md

 a contest since your last action.
 This includes winning a contest you did not initiate.
 Even if you take no loss past armor, losing a contest prevents recovery.

-Recovering minor loss requires a draw against your base power.
+Recovering minor loss requires a High Draw against your base power.
 In combat it requires a draw against your Will.

-Note, for this purpose, face cards are _always high_.

 If you have not taken any wounds you recover

 * 2 loss if your card is below or equal to your Will.
 * 1 point of Loss if your card is above your Will.

-If you have taken Major Loss you recover one point of loss only if your card is below or equal to your Power/Will.
+* 0 points of loss if the card is above 2x your will.

+Add any Major Loss to the cards' value.

 ###### Dazed